-Along with other economic agents, such as households and firms, financial institutions play a significant role in dollarization.
-Brown et al. (2014) investigated the loan-level data of a Bulgarian bank, and found that it is likely that foreign currency lending is a consequence of banks forcing firms to borrow in foreign currency, possibly due to an incentive to hedge the risk of currency mismatch.
-Recent studies on banks' behaviors in foreign currency lending suggest that there might be heterogeneity in the banks' behavior, which comes from differences in funding sources or ownership structures (Brown and Da Haas, 2013).
-Furthermore, Brown et al. (2015) found that there are also regional differences in the extent of deposits and loan dollarization within a country, due to differences in regional inflation rates and other regional factors.
+Financial institutions, along with other economic agents such as households and enterprises, play a significant role in dollarization.
+Brown et al. (2014) investigated the loan-level data of a Bulgarian bank, and find that it is likely that foreign currency lending is a consequence of banks forcing firms to borrow in foreign currency, possibly due to an incentive to hedge against the risk of currency mismatch.
+Recent studies on banks' behaviors in foreign currency lending suggest that there might be heterogeneity in the banks' behavior, which comes from differences in funding sources or ownership structures (Brown et al., 2013).
+Furthermore, Brown et al. (2015) find that there are also regional differences in the extent of deposits and loan dollarization within a country, due to differences in regional inflation rates and other regional factors.

-While several previous studies have investigated dollarization in the banking sector in Cambodia using macro-level data (Zamaroczy and Sa, 2002; Menon, 2008; Duma, 2011), no studies have been done on the behaviors of individual financial institutions in Cambodia, although banks' funding sources and target customers are different across types of financial institutions and banks' behaviors are also different across institutional types.
+While several previous studies have investigated dollarization in the banking sector in Cambodia using those measures (Menon, 2008; Duma, 2011), no studies have been done on the behaviors of individual financial institutions in Cambodia, although banks' funding sources and target customers are different across types of financial institutions and banks' behaviors are different across institutional types.

 In our study, we collected data from 15 main Cambodian financial institutions: 10 commercial banks (CBs) and 5 deposit-taking microfinance institutions (MDIs).
-In general, commercial banks emphasize profits and collect funds in the form of deposits, while MDIs collect funds by borrowing from other financial or non-financial institutions, apart from deposits from public.
+In general, commercial banks emphasize profits and collect funds in the form of deposits, while MDIs collect funds by borrowing from other financial or non-financial institutions.
 In this paper, we investigate the currency compositions of banks' assets and liabilities, using financial data from banks' branches.
-In Cambodia, there have been no studies on foreign currency lending and deposits of individual financial institutions, even though Cambodia is one of the most dollarized economies.
-In this regard, we conducted a survey on headquarters and branches of 10 CBs and 5 MDIs in 2014.
+In Cambodia, there have been no studies on foreign currency lending and deposits of financial institutions, even though Cambodia is one of the most dollarized economies.
+Because of this, we conducted a survey on headquarters and branches of 10 commercial banks and 5 microfinance institutions in 2014.
 In the survey, we collected information on currency compositions of balance sheets and income statements for both consolidated and branch-level disaggregated ones.
 Our study is the first study using individual bank and branch data to reveal how much banks lend in foreign currency and which factors may affect their behaviors in Cambodia.

 As a result, we found that there were differences in the currency composition of loans and deposits among types of financial institutions and among regions.
-(1) We found that CBs rely much more on FX currency in their operations than MDIs.
-(2) The shares of local currency in deposits have been stable from the period of 2009 to 2013, despite recent rapid growths in the amounts of total deposits.
-(3) We found that financial institutions were likely to allocate excess funds to branches which were short of funds.
+(1) We found that CBs rely much more on FX currency in their operations than MFIs.
+(2) However, the shares of local currency in deposits have been stable from the period of 2009 to 2013, despite recent rapid growths in the amounts of total deposits.
+(2) We found that financial institutions were likely to allocate excess funds (deposit amounts minus loan amounts) to branches that were short of funds.
 However, commercial banks did not allocate KHR funds, although they had large excesses of KHR funds in Phnom Penh.
-(4) In rural areas, shares of FX currency in loans and deposits were lower than Phnom Penh, although there were indications that shares of FX currency of loans have been increasing in rural areas during the period of study.
-(5) We also found that shares of FX currency in MDI deposits have decreased in both rural and urban areas.
+(3) In rural areas, shares of FX currency in loans and deposits were lower than Phnom Penh, although there were indications that shares of FX currency of loans have been increasing in rural areas during the period of study.
+(5) Shares of FX currency in MFI deposits have decreased in both rural and urban areas.
 This might be because recent improvements in financial inclusion have allowed people in rural areas, who are mainly using KHR in their daily transaction, to have access to bank deposits.
-We believe that these findings are helpful for policy-making toward de-dollarization in Cambodia and other countries which experience the same situations.
+Furthermore, We believe that these findings are helpful for policy-making toward de-dollarization in Cambodia and other countries which experience the same situations.